- Annual Meeting

 DIAMOND, TEXAS.
 Diamond was not a town, but rather a group of oilfield buildings and houses located near a Diamond M refinery in southwest Scurry County.
 The refinery, originally owned by the Lyon Oil Company, in the mid-1970s was operating within the Diamond M oilfield, named for the nearby Diamond M Ranch.
 Although the oil area remains, no Diamond community appeared on 1980 county maps.

 BIBLIOGRAPHY:Hooper Shelton, comp., From Buffalo...to Oil: History of Scurry County, Texas (Snyder, Texas?: Feather, 1973).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Charles G. Davis, "DIAMOND, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvd22), accessed November 27, 2015.
-Uploaded on June 12, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Charles G. Davis, "DIAMOND, TX," accessed October 23, 2018, http://www.tshaonline.org/handbook/online/articles/hvd22.